-As in all cases, the Board of Trustees of the Health and Benefit Trust Fund of the International Union of Operating Engineers Local 94-94A-94B, AFL-CIO reserve the right to modify benefits at any time, in accordance with applicable laws.
+As in all cases, the Trustees reserve the right to modify benefits available under the Fund at any time, in accordance with applicable laws.

 This document is intended to serve as your Notice of Creditable Coverage as required by law.